-During the year ended 31 December 2021, the Group derived the revenue principally from the wine trading business and food productions business in Hong Kong.
+During the year ended 31 December 2022, the Group derived the revenue principally from the wine trading business and food productions business in Hong Kong.
 The Group generally recognised revenue from the sales of wines and food products upon delivery of the wines and food products to the customers with their acceptance of the Group's products.

-Revenue decreased by approximately HK\$4.9 million or approximately 3.1%, from approximately HK\$152.5 million for the Year 2020 to approximately HK\$147.6 million for the Year 2021.
-Such decrease was mainly due to the scale down of the food production business since the third quarter of the Year 2020 and the adverse effect on the revenue of food production business has been offset by expansion of the wine trading business in the Year 2021.
+Revenue increased by approximately HK\$117.0 million or approximately 79.3%, from approximately HK\$147.6 million for the Year 2021 to approximately HK\$264.7 million for the Year 2022.
+Such increase was mainly due to the expansion of the wine trading business in the Year 2022.